Give thanks to the Holy One,

 Simple application was not enough for Origen.
 He explained that there is more in this story than meets the eye:

 Luther, Calvin, and other reformers could not entirely break from the fun of allegorizing.
 But they generally concluded, whoa, this has gotten out of hand.
-The practice of finding allegories had mutated from pious meditation, to distraction from the simple meaning, to contrived nonsense.
-Sometimes, a cheese is just a cheese.
+The practice of finding allegories had mutated from pious meditation to distraction and nonsense.

 "According to an ancient tradition, one can distinguish between two senses of Scripture: the literal and the spiritual, the latter being subdivided into the allegorical, moral, and anagogical senses. …

 "The literal sense is the meaning conveyed by the words of Scripture and discovered by exegesis, following the rules of sound interpretation: All other senses of Sacred Scripture are based on the literal.